Scroll to top

 Important Warnings

-- The terrorism threat in Jakarta is real and has targeted Western businesses and gathering places.
-Vary routines and avoid predictable patterns.
+• The terrorism threat in Jakarta is active and has targeted Western businesses, hotels, and gathering places.
+Vary routines, avoid predictable patterns, and maintain awareness of emergency protocols at hotels and venues.

-- Jakarta's traffic is among the worst in the world.
+• Jakarta's traffic is among the worst in the world.
 Journey times are unpredictable and create extended vulnerability windows.
+Plan multiple routes and realistic timings for every movement.

-- Monitor weather conditions during monsoon season.
-Severe flooding can isolate entire districts.
+• Monitor weather conditions during the monsoon season (roughly October to April).
+Severe flooding can isolate entire districts and disrupt transport and communications.

 Frequently Asked Questions